acoullandreau/apple_music_analyser/docs/DOCUMENTATION.md

 * how to use the package, step by step guide
 * applied example of the package with my personal data

+And finally, for more examples, take a look at the [examples folder](https://github.com/acoullandreau/apple_music_analyser/tree/master/examples)!

 <a name="structure">
 Code structure
 ---------------